ju-am/ROMLauncher/readme/readme.txt

 MISSING OR INCORRECT IMAGES-----------------------------------------------------
 --------------------------------------------------------------------------------

-You'll very likely see missing images after configuring a system.
+You'll very likely see missing images after setting up a new system.
 System icons need to be placed in the /icons/ folder.
 Icons need to be PNGs and named after the system's unique ID.
 E.g. if your unique system ID is 'gba', your icon should be called 'gba.png'.
 Icons need to be 32x32 pixels in size.